 Saint Luke AME Church & Langston Hughes

 The Saint Luke African Methodist Episcopal Church at 900 New York St was built in 1910 and is on the National Register of Historic Places.
 It has been an important part of Black history here in Lawrence since it was founded.
 Langston Hughes, one of the most notable writers of the twentieth century, attended the church when he lived in Lawrence during his youth.
-Hughes wrote about his experiences at the church and growing up in a racially segregated Lawrence in his autobiography The Big Sea, released in 1940, as well as in Not Without Laughter, his 1930 novel portraying life in Kansas for African Americans in 1910.
+Hughes wrote about his experiences at the church and the isolation and racism he experienced growing up in a racially segregated Lawrence in his autobiography The Big Sea, released in 1940, as well as in Not Without Laughter, his 1930 novel portraying life in Kansas for Black Americans in 1910.

 Learn more about Langston Hughes at the Historical Marker "Not Without Lawrence" located on the Burroughs Creek Trail between 11th and 13th streets.
 If you are interested in attending a service at Saint Luke AME, please visit their website.